multiverse-os/design-guide/go-design-guide.doc.md

 library](https://github.com/multiverse-os/benchmark) Multiverse OS developers regularly compare different methods of accomplishing a task.
 And regularly re-check these conclusions after major updates to ensure there has been to major changes.
-And even after running the gbenchmark for 12 hours, every test came out with the `int` comparison version using `len()` preforms better than the blank `string` comparison.
+And even after running the Multiverse OS maintained Go package `benchmark` for 12 hours, every test came out with the `int` comparison version using `len()` preforms better than the blank `string` comparison.

 ```Bash
     [benchmark] test took [ 207.695µs ms ] to complete